flute-ui/flute-ui-component/README.md

 # react-component
-A `<Component />` component that encapsulates some common behaviour that is often needed by UI components that are styled using BEM
+A component that encapsulates some common behaviour that is often needed by UI components that are styled using [BEM](http://getbem.com/)

 ## Installation
 ```